toku463ne/goRareLogDetector/README.md

 ```
 # ./rarelog -d logcache
 ```
-The log position is saved in logcache, so the tool will start reading the log from the last position.
+The log position is saved inside logcache, so the tool will start reading the log from the last position next time.

-### Running modes
+### Running modes (-m option)
-### topN
+- topN
 Shows top 10 rare log records.
 This is the default mode.
 You can use N, M, D option to change the behaviour.